DockYard/ember-app-shell/README.md

 ### `visitPath`

 This determines which route in your application is used to render the app shell.
+If you have your router configured with `locationType: 'hash'` then you might need to set `visitPath: '/#/app-shell'`.

 Default: `/app-shell`.